osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 or

-* On an eement that is refined by the selected element
+* On an element that is refined by the selected element

 > **Example**
 >